Posted By Ahijoy On March 29, 2023

 What Do I Need To Print T-Shirts At Home?

-Heat Transfer Vinyl Printing
+1. Printing T-Shirts Using Heat Transfer Vinyl

 HTV printing makes use of vinyl polymer, which is available in a roll or in flat sheets.
 It is typically available in one color with an adhesive backing that is activated with heat.
 A heat press machine or a dry home iron can be used to apply heat to it.
-HTV is cut, weeded and heat pressed onto the substrate.
+HTV is cut, weeded and heat pressed onto the t-shirt.

 Tools Needed For HTV Printing

 For any project to succeed, proper tools are of utmost importance.
 The same goes for HTV printing.
 If you want the whole operation to run smoothly, you will need the following: